Elevate Your In-Store Product Presence with These 5 Game Changing Tips

 Focal Points are the location at the end of the sightlines.
 Draw your shoppers to the Focal Point by showing the most enticing products there, such as a special offer, or a themed display.
 Set up well-lit, 360-degree focal points that are balanced and shoppable from all angles.

-Walk-in your customer’s shoes when planning the layout of your retail store fixtures.
-Shop the store from their perspective.
+When planning the layout of your retail store fixtures, put yourself in your customer’s shoes and shop the store from their perspective.
 Is it easy to see around your store?
 Can you easily find and navigate the various product categories?
 Is fixture placement blocking the product?
 Stand in key areas of the store such as entrances, exits, check-out, and aisle intersections and conduct a visual audit of the store.

 Make sightlines as long as possible.
 Sightlines play a vital role in how a customer will travel through your store.
 Choppy, obscured views often make people feel unsettled, even if we can’t put a finger on why.
 In contrast, clear sightlines are calming and we’re more likely to find them aesthetically pleasing.